Multimodal chat evaluation project

 • description: An optional description of your project.

-• dataset_name: The name of the dataset where the generated data rows will be located.
+• dataset_name (optional): The name of the dataset where the generated data rows will be located.
 Include this parameter only if you want to create a new dataset.

-• dataset_id: An optional dataset ID of an existing Labelbox dataset.
+• dataset_id (optional): The dataset ID of an existing Labelbox dataset.
 Include this parameter if you want to append it to an existing dataset.

-• data_row_count: The number of data row assets that will be generated and used with your project.
+• data_row_count (optional): The number of data row assets that will be generated and used with your project.
+Defaults to 100 if a dataset_name or dataset_id is included.

 project = client.create_model_evaluation_project(